ialexryan/Burrow-Server/README.md

 # Burrow Server

+Burrow operates using two layers.
+The Transmission layer handles communicating arbitrary amounts of data between the server and the client.
+The Session layer, which is built atop the Transmission layer, handles forwarding packets from the client and returning response packets to the client.

 ## Transmission layer
-Here's how you send data to the server with multiple DNS requests:
+Here's how we would send the message "thisissomesampledataforustouse" to the server, across 3 separate DNS lookups.

 **1) Begin the transmission**
 ```